 Easy Summer Tomato Sauce Recipe

-In summer, local tomatoes fresh from the fields are plentiful, cheap and flavorful.
+In the summertime, local tomatoes fresh from the fields are plentiful, cheap and flavorful.
 It's the perfect time to use them in fresh, homemade tomato sauce.
 With just 2 pounds of tomatoes and a few other ingredients, you can make fresh pasta sauce in less than an hour.

 Cook Time